colinluzio/weatherapp/README.md

-# Getting Started with Create React App
+# To run the app locally:

-Vist https://cors-anywhere.herokuapp.com/corsdemo and click "request temporary access to the demo server"
+1. Vist https://cors-anywhere.herokuapp.com/corsdemo and click "request temporary access to the demo server" This step is needed as localhost is blocked by https://www.metaweather.com/api/

+2. Run npm install
+3. Run npm start

+# To run unit tests:

+Run npm test